History of India (1947–present)

 The history of independent India or history of Republic of India began when the country became an independent sovereign state within the British Commonwealth on 15 August 1947.
 Direct administration by the British, which began in 1858, affected a political and economic unification of the subcontinent.
-When British rule came to an end in 1947, the subcontinent was partitioned along religious lines into two separate countries—India, with a majority of Hindus, and Pakistan, with a majority of Muslims.
+When British rule came to an end in 1947, the subcontinent was partitioned along religious lines into two separate countries—India, with a majority of Hindus, and Pakistan, with a majority of Muslims, on the midnight of August 14-15 1947.
 Concurrently the Muslim-majority northwest and east of British India was separated into the Dominion of Pakistan, by the Partition of India.
 The partition led to a population transfer of more than 10 million people between India and Pakistan and the death of about one million people.
 Indian National Congress leader Jawaharlal Nehru became the first Prime Minister of India, but the leader most associated with the independence struggle, Mahatma Gandhi, accepted no office.
 The constitution adopted in 1950 made India a democratic republic with Westminster style parliamentary system of government, both at federal and state level respectively.
 The democracy has been sustained since then.
-India's sustained democratic freedoms are unique among the world's newly independent states, despite its history being perforated by several crises and recent worries of democratic backsliding under the premiership of Narendra Modi.
+India's sustained democratic freedoms are unique among the world's newly independent states, despite its history being perforated by several crises. and recent worries of democratic backsliding under the premiership of Narendra Modi.